Warley Council Homes

 The Metropolitan Borough of Warley was created in 1966 by the amalgamation of the boroughs of Smethwick, Oldbury and Rowley Regis.
 The new Warley Borough Council took over the operation of children's homes previously by the Smethwick Borough Council.
 Warley was a short-lived creation and in 1974 became part of the new Metropolitan Borough of Sandwell.

-Composite list of children's establishments run (at some time in their history) by Warley Council.
+Children's establishments run at some time in their history by Warley Council.

 - 27 Tame Rise, Brandhall Estate, Oldbury